-- 55. To ensure that the CRCU is independent from the personnel and management functions responsible for originating and renewing exposures, 44 institutions should clearly determine which individuals and/or teams make up the credit risk control function and which personnel and/or units are responsible for originating and renewing exposures, 45 and why they are independent from one another.
-In addition, institutions need to ensure a direct line of reporting of the CRCU to senior management in accordance with Article 190(1) of the CRR. - 56.
+- 67. To ensure that the CRCU is independent from the personnel and management functions responsible for originating and renewing exposures,53 institutions should clearly determine which individuals and/or teams make up the credit risk control function and which personnel and/or units are responsible for originating and renewing exposures,54 and why they are independent from one another.
+In addition, institutions need to ensure a direct line of reporting of the CRCU to senior management in accordance with Article 190(1) of the CRR. - 68.
 Institutions should have a clear written mandate for their CRCU which clarifies its roles and responsibilities in order to ensure that they are aligned to the responsibilities mentioned in Article 190(2) of the CRR.
-Institutions should also determine which units are responsible for performing which subset of the tasks allocated to the CRCU(s), 46 especially those tasks related to model design and development and the ongoing monitoring of the rating systems.
+Institutions should also determine which units are responsible for performing which subset of the tasks allocated to the CRCU(s),55 especially those tasks related to model design and development and the ongoing monitoring of the rating systems. - 69.
+The CRCU is responsible for ensuring the satisfactory performance of the rating systems and their ongoing maintenance.
+The CRCU may provide the validation function, when required and in line with paragraph 77, with the necessary input for the validation of internal estimates.
+In addition, the CRCU should address any deficiencies identified by the validation function and conduct the approved remediation activities as described in paragraph 82.